 I consider myself fortunate that the people listed below helped me make Behind The Lines a much better book than I could have on my own.
-I plan on using all of them for WWI Crusaders — if they are available and want to work with me again!
+I’ve used most of them for WWI Crusaders — which has a publication date of November 11, 2018, but will be available in August 2018.
 If you are looking for any of the services these people provide, I hope you will consider them.

 —Jeffrey B. Miller